gabrielecanepa/webpack-init/README.md

 zsh .webpack-init.sh
 ```

-Your should now be able to run `webpack:init` from any folder of your computer.
+You should now be able to run `webpack:init` from any folder of your computer.

 The command initializes a new repository with a ready-to-use [webpack boilerplate](https://github.com/gabrielecanepa/webpack-boilerplate), including: